 This sculpture was set up in 2012, on the 50th anniversary of Nelson Mandela’s capture.
 Cianfenelli commented, “the 50 columns represent the 50 years since Nelson Mandela’s capture, but they also suggest the idea of the many making the whole; of solidarity.
 Mandela’s incarceration cemented his status as an icon of the struggle, which in turn helped ferment the groundswell of resistance”.

-There’s also an self-guided Apartheid museum on site.
+As part of the places to visit near ANEW Hotel Hilton, there’s also an self-guided Apartheid museum on site.
 The museum tells the story of Mandela’s life and his long struggle to a free country.
 There’s a small curio shop on the property and entry is free, although a donation is appreciated.

 Ask the reception at ANEW Hotel Hilton about visiting this heritage site.